tbouttaz/java-seed/README.md

 # java-seed
-Seed project to quickly start practicing TDD in Java
+Base project to quickly start practicing TDD in Java

 ## 1. Dowload
 You can clone this project using Git